Roman Bohnen

 Roman Aloys Bohnen (November 24, 1901 - February 24, 1949) was an American actor.
 He is perhaps best known for his roles in the films Of Mice and Men (1939), The Song of Bernadette (1943), and The Best Years of Our Lives (1946).

 Early life and education

-Born in St. Paul, Minnesota, Bohnen attended the University of Minnesota, where he was a cheerleader.
-He was the son of Karl Bohnen, a portrait painter.
-The family was financially hard-pressed during his youth.
+Bohnen was born in St. Paul, Minnesota, the son of Carl Bohnen, a portrait painter.
+Carl Bohnen has been described as "perennially impoverished" during Bohnen's youth, and Roman Bohnen "spent his youth thinking of ways to keep the family solvent."

+He attended the University of Minnesota, where he was a cheerleader.
 After graduating in 1923 with a B.A., Roman served his acting apprenticeship in theater companies in St. Paul and Chicago, eventually spending five years with the Goodman Theatre.
 At the Goodman, he met fellow actor Hildur Ouse, who became his wife.